 Kadji Sports Academy was founded by Joseph Kadji Defosso and the complex spans over nearly 40 hectares of land.
 It’s so wide and spacious that the entire right size accommodates over 10 training fields.

-Overall, this Football Institution is a good example of a successful training center in Africa and the world.
+Overall, this Football Institution is a good example of a successful training centre in Africa and the world.
 This is because of the numerous worldwide players who trained in the academy.

 Read Also: 5 Mistakes That Aspiring African Footballers Make